-Presumably, you married your spouse because you are in love with him or her.
+Presumably, you married your spouse because you are in love with them.
 If that’s the case, then there’s no good reason for changing your spouse.
-Frankly, most adults don’t drastically change, so your best bet is to accept your spouse and love him or her for the ways he or she is unique and different and not in spite of those things.
+Frankly, most adults don’t drastically change, so your best bet is to accept your spouse and love them for the ways they are unique and different and not in spite of those things.

 If the damage has already been done, do whatever you can to improve the relationship you have with your in-laws.
 Be the first to extend the olive branch because the only person who gets hurt when you fight with the in-laws is your spouse, who feels caught in the middle.

 Getting aggressive or yelling and screaming is not going to help you and your spouse resolve problems or differences of opinion.
 Rational, calm discussion will get you further.

 If you need to, seek marriage counseling when things get too difficult to parse through yourselves.

 No one likes to talk about difficult subjects like how to handle money, what to do if you can’t have children, or how to prepare for a death in the family.
 Now that you’re married, however, you have no choice but to face these matters.
 Be mature and discuss it all with your spouse.
 Again, don't be afraid to seek counseling if the subject or situation requires it.